TheGiraffe/sophiaisfabulous/projects/codekcs.md

 <img width="28%" src = "img/codekcs/sticker2.jpg" alt="First Concept Sketch from Brainstorming">
 </p>

-## The Future

-- Talk about any future plans or improvements that you would make on the final product, or...
-- Alternatively, talk about how the skills learned from this work will help you in your future career.
-- Maybe show personal growth & improvement here.

 <p align="center">
 <img width="30%" src = "img/codekcs/image1.jpeg" alt="First Concept Sketch from Brainstorming">
 </p>

-## Skills and Software Used

-- List the skills and software used for this project

-## Additional Links and Resources

-- List additional links, bibliography, etc